vishubhardwaj/vishu/README.md

 ## About me 😄

-- I'm Vishu.
+- Hello there, I'm Vishu.
 - I do Web design and development.
+- ex-Food Engineer & Product developer.
-- ex-Food Engineer.
-Hobby Artist and Gardener.
+- Hobby Artist and Gardener.

 ### Welcome to my Github
+- I'm a work in progress.
 - reach out to me bhardwajvishu@protonmail.com